SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 The decorator accepts a parameter **ebookReader** - the object we want to decorate and a new property **model**.

-In this way, the decorated ebook reader would have an additional property and the **info()** function has been extended accordingly without modifying the original EbookReader class.
+In this way, the decorated ebook reader would have an additional property and the `info()` function has been extended accordingly without modifying the original EbookReader class.

 [/slide]

-[slide]
+[slide hideTitle]
 # Facade Pattern

 [vimeo-video]